 In 454 pyrosequencing, the template bead is surrounded by/coated with sulfurylase and luciferase in picotiter well.
 Each picotiter well contains single clonally amplified template beads.
 Individual dNTPs are then streamed across the wells and dispensed in a predetermined sequential order.
 The bioluminescence is imaged with a charge-coupled device (CCD) camera.
 The order and intensity of the light peaks are recorded as flow grams, which reveal the underlying DNA sequence.
 Its sequencing performance is 400 Mb/run.

 3. SOLiD Sequencing

 SOLiD stands for Support Oligonucleotide Ligation Detection.
 It is based on the principle of sequencing by ligation.
-Like the 454 technology, the DNA template fragments are clonally amplified on beads, however, the beads are placed on the solid-phase of a flow cell so greater density is achieved than in other approaches.
+Like the 454 technology, the DNA template fragments are clonally amplified on beads.
+However, the beads are placed on the solid-phase of a flow cell, so greater density is achieved than in other approaches.
 In sequencing by ligation, a mixture of different fluorescently labeled dinucleotide probes is pumped into the flow cell.
 As the correct dinucleotide probe incorporates the template DNA, it is ligated onto the pre-built primer on the solid-phase.
-After wash-out of the unincorporated probes, fluorescence is captured and recorded.
+After the wash-out of the unincorporated probes, fluorescence is captured and recorded.
 Each fluorescence wavelength corresponds to a particular dinucleotide combination.
-Then the fluorescent dye is removed and washed and the next sequencing cycle starts.
+Then the fluorescent dye is removed and washed, and the next sequencing cycle starts.
 Its sequencing performance is 2000 Mb/run.

 Applications of Genome Sequencing